cjavad/salah/README.md

 # About
 This program can calculate the muslim prayertimes and provides an api that can do so.
-I created this program because i could not find one good api that could provide accurate date for a specific location, and those who did exist where closed-sourced so you couldn't deploy one of your own instances.
+I created this program because i could not find a good api that could provide accurate data for a specific location and time, and those who did exist, where closed-sourced so you couldn't deploy one of your own instances.

 ## Web
-The main website `/` only uses your location to calculate the praytimes as precise as posible.
+The main website at `/` only uses your location to calculate the praytimes as precise as posible.
 It is also only meant as a example and should never be used as a production ready website.

-NOTE: If you were wondering what was going on with all the params, then i can tell you that the salah times for the webpage is also calculated server wise and does not use the api for how to use the api see ajax.html
+NOTE: If you were wondering what was going on with all the params, then i can tell you that the salah times for the webpage is also calculated server wise and does not use the api, but `/ajax.html` contains `/js/requests.js` which contains code for an ajax request.

 # Api
 The base enpoint is `/api/:lat/:lng/:timezone` so in copenhagen that would be: